bwoodring/tisamimodule/README.md

 The Sami library provides a bin file in the vendor directory, as added by Composer.

-Executing the following command from the root of this project will generate docuemntation for the TiSamiModule.
+Executing the following command from the root of this project will generate documentation for the TiSamiModule.

 	./vendor/bin/sami.php update config/sami.php -v